-Audio-Technica ATH-M50xBTs comes with a 1.2m cable as well as a micro USB charging cable.
+Audio-Technica ATH-M50xBTs come with a 1.2m cable as well as a micro USB charging cable.

 They weigh in at 310g and are designed for really high-end audio performance, with 45mm drivers that have a frequency response from 15-28,000 Hz with bass frequencies that aren’t too thumpy so they don’t reverberate throughout your body but will definitely be felt.

-The closed cup design ensures the noise isolation working really well when listening to loud volumes, not letting any outside conversations disturb or distract you.
+The closed cup design ensures the noise isolation works really well when listening to loud volumes, not letting any outside conversations disturb or distract you.

 The battery life is very good, they are not too heavy at around 310g and they can be charged using the 3.5mm jack which takes seven hours to go from 0-100%.

 To activate the voice assistant you have to hold your finger on the left earcup for more than two seconds.
 It is compatible with Siri and Google assistant.

 They are Made out of metal and plastic but still, their design is lightweight and comfortable which makes them perfect for today’s portable lifestyle.